-At 31 December 2017, the company's current liabilities exceeded its current assets by $\in$ 1.6 million (2016: net current assets $\in$ 97k).
-The company has managed the deficiency during the course of the year through a programme of active liquidity management and consequently cash and cash equivalent at the end of the year improved by $\in$ 748,693 (2016: $\in$ 161,203).
+At 31 December 2018, the company's current liabilities exceeded its current assets by $\leq 2.8$ million (2017: $\leq 1.6$ million).
+The company has managed this deficiency during the course of the year through a programme of active liquidity management.